Skip to content

 • configurability (through its dynamic aliases (events, periods)),

-• business logic (through its lazy-loaded plugin system (terms))
+• business logic (through its lazy-loaded plugin system (Terms))

 Here is a side-by-side comparison of how you achieve the same outcomes, as well as things Tempo can do that native Temporal cannot easily.